DavisonFR/requirement-analysis/README.md

 - Improves overall **development workflow**, making projects more structured and predictable.

 Requirement Analysis is the **foundation of successful software development**, ensuring that projects move forward with clarity and precision. 🚀
+## Key Activities in Requirement Analysis

+Requirement Analysis consists of several structured activities that help define, document, and validate the needs of a software project.
+These activities ensure that the system meets user expectations and business goals before development begins.

+### 📌 **1.
+Requirement Gathering**
+- Collecting information from stakeholders, end-users, and project sponsors about their needs and expectations.
+- Using surveys, interviews, workshops, and brainstorming sessions to gather insights.
+- Understanding business objectives to align system functionality with real-world use cases.

+### 📌 **2.
+Requirement Elicitation**
+- Extracting hidden or unstated needs from stakeholders through detailed discussions.
+- Identifying challenges, constraints, and critical system behaviors.
+- Engaging with domain experts and users to refine expectations.

+### 📌 **3.
+Requirement Documentation**
+- Structuring requirements into a **clear, organized format** using **text, tables, and diagrams**.
+- Creating **Software Requirement Specification (SRS)** documents.
+- Ensuring requirements are detailed, well-written, and understandable by all stakeholders.

+### 📌 **4.
+Requirement Analysis and Modeling**
+- Categorizing requirements into **functional** (system actions) & **non-functional** (performance, security, reliability).
+- Creating **use case diagrams, data flow diagrams, and process models** to visualize system operations.
+- Reviewing dependencies between different requirements for completeness and consistency.

+### 📌 **5.
+Requirement Validation**
+- Checking if requirements are **complete, feasible, testable, and aligned** with business goals.
+- Conducting peer reviews, stakeholder meetings, and prototype evaluations to confirm accuracy.
+- Refining requirements based on feedback before finalizing the documentation.

+Each of these activities is essential for ensuring that the software meets user needs, operates efficiently, and aligns with overall project objectives! 🚀